Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M954: Configure as CAN expansion board

+*Supported in RRF 3.4 and later on Duet 3 boards*

 This command is used to reconfigure the board it is executed on as a CAN-connected expansion board.
 It would typically be the only command in the config.g file.
 When it is executed, the board changes its CAN address to the one specified in the A parameter, stops sending CAN time sync messages, and responds to requests received via CAN just like a regular expansion board.

 ### Parameters